hospitaljobsin/hospitaljobsin/README.md

-TODO:

-separate recruiter platform at recruiter.domain.xyz

-regular job seeking portal at domain.xyz

-we include a small link on the navbar of the job seeking portal to recruiter.domain.xyz

-auth: include one auth screen for both platforms?? amazon seller seems to do this differently- it requires a separate seller account

-similarly, we can ask them to create a separate recruiter account

-this could lead to clean separation of concerns

 # Hospital Job Management Platform

 A comprehensive platform designed to streamline job management in hospitals.
 This system includes a powerful backend, a modern frontend, and a robust database to handle data efficiently.